 At the end of my clerkship, I returned to college to get an undergrad science degree so that I could sit for the patent bar.
 My plan was to practice patent litigation, which combined my interest in high tech/biotech issues and litigation.

-Reflecting back, it now dawns on me how much he would have benefited from knowing how to develop new business while working on his current projects.
+Reflecting back, it now dawns on me how much he would have benefited from marketing for attorneys and knowing how to develop new business while working on his current projects.

 I passed the patent bar.